-- Paediatrics: One parent/carer for a child (currently no siblings are allowed)
+- One parent/carer for a child (currently no siblings are allowed)

 - Neonatal units: Both parents / a carer for a baby

-- Inpatient / postnatal wards: One nominated visitor per day, by prior arrangement.
-The time should be agreed in advance with the ward.
+- One nominated visitor per day, by prior arrangement.
+The time must be agreed in advance with the ward.

-- Patients at the end of their life: The number of visitors permitted at this time will be at the ward manager’s discretion
+- The number of visitors permitted to visit patients at the end of their life will be at the ward manager’s discretion

 - Carers with a carer’s passport or a carer’s card, as well as people supporting someone with a mental health issue such as dementia, a learning disability or autism, where not being present would cause the patient to be distressed, can continue to visit as usual but should speak with the ward before coming to the hospital.